catalyst-cloud/catalystcloud-docs/source/database.rst

   only option is to re-run the enable command which will generate a new random password.

-To confirm the the root account is now enabled simply re-run the same command as above.
+To confirm the root account is now enabled simply re-run the same command as above.

 .. code-block:: bash